Here, destinations that will have you saying “Go Canada!”

-Renaissance Montreal opened in April, and its location downtown is appealing for those who are keen on architecture mixed with great shopping streets such as St. Catherine.
+Renaissance Montreal‘s location downtown is appealing for those who are keen on architecture mixed with great shopping streets such as St. Catherine.
 Order breakfast in and admire the local artists’ works that decorate the walls, then take advantage of the cityscape views on the open-air terrace or work off that breakfast with a dip in the stainless steel pool.

-In Old Montreal, where the cobbles meet the cultural vibe, William Gray is set to open this month.
+In Old Montreal, where the cobbles meet the cultural vibe, William Gray takes centre stage.
 Housed in two historic buildings, its insides are as contemporary as its bones are landmark; leather and glass mix with metal and wood for a modern men’s club edge.
 And Mr. Gray?
 Turns out he was the sheriff of these parts back in the day and one of the buildings, his home. www.hotelwilliamgray.com